-The focus of this study is on the cyclones that caused the UK floods of Summer 2007, 135 therefore the domains of the LAM were centred over the UK (Figure 1, left).
-The 4 km run 136 of the LAM was forced directly from initial conditions with boundary conditions as described 137 earlier, and also nested within the 12 km run, with the 12 km run producing the initialisation 138 and the boundary conditions.
-The nested 4 km run had a smaller domain to allow boundary 139 forcings from the 12 km run, whilst the 4 km run forced directly from initial conditions has 140 the same size domain as the 12 km run.
-The two different running methods were used to 141 investigate whether there was a difference in the output between nesting sequentially higher 142 resolution models within coarser resolution models, or running the higher resolution models 143 directly from the global model.
-144
+The focus of this study is on the cyclones that caused the UK floods of Summer 2007, therefore the domains of the LAM were centred over the UK (Fig. 1, left).
+The 4 km run of the LAM was forced directly from initial conditions with boundary conditions as described earlier, and also nested within the 12 km run, with the 12 km run producing the initialisation and the boundary conditions.
+The nested 4 km run had a smaller domain to allow boundary forcings from the 12 km run, whilst the 4 km run forced directly from initial conditions has the same size domain as the 12 km run.
+The two different running methods were used to investigate whether there was a difference in the output between nesting sequentially higher resolution models within coarser resolution models, or running the higher resolution models directly from the global model.

-The western boundary of the nested 4 km run is shown to be very close to the boundary 145 of the 12 km run, however it meets the minimum suggested distance, 8 gridlengths, for a nested model from the parent model's boundary Met Office (2008).
-No numerical errors or 147 instabilities were observed due to the proximity of the two boundaries, as suggested may be 148 present by other studies (e.g. Davies 1983; Warner et al. 1997).
-Two separate 1.5 km runs 149 were nested within the 4 km runs; one within the 4 km run which was nested within the 12 150 km run and the other within the 4 km run which was forced directly from the global model.
-151 A further 1.5 km run was also forced directly from the global model.
-The domain of the 1.5 152 km run was kept small to keep computational time manageable.
-As a result the 1.5 km runs 153 do not capture the whole of the extra-tropical cyclone, for either case study, but do capture the areas associated with the most extreme precipitation.
+The western boundary of the nested 4 km run is shown to be very close to the boundary of the 12 km run; however, it meets the minimum suggested distance, eight gridlengths, for a nested model from the parent model's boundary Met Office (2008).
+No numerical errors or instabilities were observed due to the proximity of the two boundaries, as suggested may be present by other studies (e.g. Davies, 1983; Warner et al., 1997).
+Two separate 1.5 km runs were nested within the 4 km runs; one within the 4 km run which was nested within the 12 km run and the other within the 4 km run which was forced directly from the global model.
+A further 1.5 km run was also forced directly from the global model.
+The domain of the 1.5 km run was kept small to keep computational time manageable.
+As a result, the